Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision

-To this goal, major automakers and their providers have created the OPEN Alliance (One-Pair Ether-Net)\footnote{Available at \myurl{https://www.opensig.org/}.} initiative.
+Towards the goal of support Ethernet on the vehicles, major automakers and their providers have created the OPEN Alliance (One-Pair Ether-Net)\footnote{At \myhref{https://www.opensig.org/}{opensig.org}.} initiative.
 Canonical also defends \ac{ee} architectures which combines and consolidates \acp{ecu} and interconnects them using an Ethernet network~\cite{2022-Problem-8}.
-Such solutions could also benefit from industry grade protocols, such as PROFINET\footnote{Details at \myurl{https://www.profibus.com/technology/profinet/}.}.
+Such initiatives could also benefit from the resilience proven by industry grade protocols, such as PROFINET\footnote{At \myhref{https://www.profibus.com/technology/profinet/}{profibus.com}.}.

 Ethernet can be integrated with \ac{can} for example through the \ac{can}-XL protocol.
 This is done by mapping an Ethernet frame into a \ac{can}-XL frame.
 Since \ac{can}-XL provides 2048 data bytes, Q-tagged or enveloped Ethernet frames fit into a \ac{can}-XL frame~\cite{CANCANFD55:online}.
 Examples of gatewaying strategies from \ac{can} to Ethernet has been presented by~\cite{Zuo2021}, including \ac{fpga} based gateways with suitable latency, routing mechanisms between Ethernet and \ac{can} or FlexRay, with the authors proposing a gatewaying up to the application layer — \ac{someip} in this case through a \ac{someip} service and a \ac{rtos} program that read the \ac{can} messages.